 Biography of Joe Biden

-After a visit to the doctor, he was taken to emergency cranial surgery.
+After a visit to the doctor, Biden was taken to emergency cranial surgery.
 He developed a blood clot in his lungs during recovery and suffered a second aneurysm.
-Biden underwent a subsequent cranial surgery the following May [source: Time].
-Sen. Biden said the experience changed him; he adopted the dichotomous outlook of throwing himself into his role of senator while not sweating the small stuff.
-Read about Biden's political career on the next page.
+Biden underwent a subsequent cranial surgery the following May [source: Caputo].
+Biden said the experience changed him; he adopted the dichotomous outlook of throwing himself into his role of senator while not sweating the small stuff.

 Political Career of Joe Biden

-Despite the controversy, he managed to keep his Senate seat.
-Back in Washington, and following his two aneurysms, "Biden became one of the Senate's most active and vocal members" [source: ABC News].
-He became a member of the Senate Foreign Relations Committee in 1975 (currently serving as chair); following his drop out from the 1988 race, he also joined the Senate Judiciary Committee, serving as chair from 1987 to 1995 [source: Biography].
+Despite the controversy, he managed to keep his senate seat.
+Back in Washington, and following his two aneurysms, Biden became one of the Senate's most active members [source: Brozyna].
+He became a member of the Senate Foreign Relations Committee in 1975, and following his dropout from the 1988 race, he also joined the Senate Judiciary Committee, serving as chair from 1987 to 1995 [source: Senate.gov].

 Key Issues and Policy of Joe Biden